Yuteoctober/wins95Portfolio/README.md

     - Now Run command is fully functioned
     - Added Error handling when type in the wrong file name

+  - Added new drag and drop feature
+    - now every icon can be drag and drop to any folder
+    - fixed bug where dragging out of fold cause other icon to flow in different direction by adding key to its container and reupdate key rearrange(re-mount) the container

 Library used:
   - React Draggable => drag and drop functionality
   - Framer-motion => for some animation